 The “hair line” is what we all have to find.
 If we project vitriolic condemnation towards Tingley and her work, that is not treading the “hair line.”
 But nor is it treading that “hair line” to ignore and strictly refrain from mentioning all the important historical facts and heap only praise and positivity upon Tingley, Purucker, and their Society.
 No-one can conclude from the above that this would be Mr Crosbie’s recommended approach, yet it is what is being regularly done at the moment by a small number of ULT associates, all in the name of Unity and Brotherhood.

 Part of the root of the issue may be due to the history book “The Theosophical Movement 1875-1950,” which was published by the Cunningham Press on behalf of the United Lodge of Theosophists in Los Angeles, going out of print.
 This book lays bare all the details, complete with verifiable references, about the Point Loma “Successorship” and the activities and claims of Tingley and Purucker.
-Numerous ULT Lodges having now seen the necessity for its republication – and certainly not just because of the Point Loma aspect – it is due to be brought back into print, with some additional material, within the next year or so and made widely available.
-In the meantime it can be found online in PDF by clicking here.
+Numerous ULT Lodges having now seen the necessity for its republication – and certainly not just because of the Point Loma aspect – it was brought back into print in 2020 and is once more widely available.
+It can also be found online in PDF by clicking here.

 On these subjects, there is more from Mr Crosbie in some of his “Theosophy” magazine articles.
 In response to a question received as to whether it was possible that Besant, Leadbeater, Tingley, and other leaders of other Theosophical Society organisations, were in genuine contact with the genuine Masters and Adepts, he answered: